 Intraocular lenses (IOLs) are medical devices that are implanted inside the eye to replace the eye’s natural lens when it is removed during cataract surgery.

 The best intraocular lens for you depends on many factors, including your lifestyle and your specific visual needs.
 I will discuss these in detail with you and help you select the option best suited to your requirements.
+It is also important to remember that with any lens option, there is a small chance that glasses may still be needed for both distance and near work, however the quality of vision will be greatly improved.

-Why opt for private cataract surgery?
+Why opt for private cataract surgery with me?

 - Guaranteed continuity of care.
 I will personally look after your eyes on each visit.

 - A choice of high-quality artificial lenses including “Premium” intra-ocular lenses such as toric (for astigmatism), extended depth of focus (a new generation of multi-focal lens implants) and trifocal implants.
-These are currently not available on the NHS.

-- Greater possibility of reduced dependence on glasses with premium intra-ocular lenses.
+- Greater possibility of reduced dependence on glasses with premium intraocular lenses.

 What if you don’t have private health insurance?